-Clear your existing credit card debt without paying interest and annual fees.
+Clear your existing credit card debt without paying interest or an annual fee.
 Find out which card will save you the most money today.

 If you’re carrying debt on an existing credit card, chances are you’re also getting bled dry by the compounding interest fees on your account.
 A high-interest rate can have you trapped in debt for far longer than desirable, and if repaid over an extended period, you could even end up paying more money in interest fees than your initial loan principal.